JD.com beats market expectations as COVID-19 boom persists

 Popular brands like Starbucks and sports-retailer Decathlon, along with luxury fashion brands such as Marni and John Lobb, launched flagship stores in the quarter on JD.com’s e-commerce platform, which, along with those of rivals, has seen strong demand during and after the pandemic.

-JD.com's earnings beat comes on the heels of a major regulatory crackdown on Alibaba Group Holding Ltd (9988.HK).
+JD.com’s earnings beat comes on the heels of a major regulatory crackdown on Alibaba Group Holding Ltd.

 In April, Chinese anti-monopoly authorities fined the e-commerce giant a record $2.75 billion for engaging in a practice known as “choose one from two,” wherein platforms penalize merchants for listing products on multiple sites.